Daremonic/payswitch-docs/setup-hyperswitch-locally/account-setup.md

 Currently, you can configure two types of routing with more on the way:

 1. Volume based routing: As the name suggests, this routing is based on the volume provided.
-You can assign percentage volumes that needs to be processed with the connected processors and Hyperswitch will route in a way to ensure that the volume distribution is maintained
+You can assign percentage volumes that needs to be processed with the connected processors and PaySwitcher will route in a way to ensure that the volume distribution is maintained
 2. Rule based routing: Rule based routing gives you finer control over payment routing.
 It exposes payment parameters like amount, payment\_method, card\_type etc. with which you can configure multiple rules.
 Rule based routing also provides an option to enable default processors through which the routing will happen in case the rule fails

-## Create a Hyperswitch account <a href="#user-content-create-a-payment" id="user-content-create-a-payment"></a>
+## Create a PaySwitcher account <a href="#user-content-create-a-payment" id="user-content-create-a-payment"></a>

-In Hyperswitch, payments are processed for a merchant.
-Hyperswitch is multi-tenant, i.e. a single hyperswitch app server can support multiple merchants.
+In PaySwitcher, payments are processed for a merchant.
+PaySwitcher is multi-tenant, i.e. a single payswitcher app server can support multiple merchants.

 Use the below cURL command to create a new merchant account.
 Set the admin API key you configured in the application configuration for `admin_api_key` variable in the cURL request.
 You can find the configuration file at `config/docker_compose.toml`, search for `api_key` to find the admin API key.
 Trigger the request to create a merchant account.
 You should obtain a response containing the merchant ID and publishable key.